JustTaya/uniProjects_secondYear/Lab3/bot-db/README.md

 http://www.postgresqltutorial.com/install-postgresql/

-Then you have to run the bush script download-deps-windows.sh in project folder.
+Then you have to run the bash script download-deps-windows.sh in project folder.

 If it does not work try to run in terminal: